|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 When you create or update a table, you specify how much provisioned throughput capacity you want to reserve for reads and writes.
-Amazon DynamoDB will reserve the necessary machine resources to meet your throughput needs while ensuring consistent, low-latency performance.
+DynamoDB will reserve the necessary machine resources to meet your throughput needs while ensuring consistent, low-latency performance.

 A unit of read capacity represents one strongly consistent read per second (or two eventually consistent reads per second) for items as large as 4 KB.
 A unit of write capacity represents one write per second for items as large as 1 KB.

 Items larger than 4 KB will require more than one read operation.
 The total number of read operations necessary is the item size, rounded up to the next multiple of 4 KB, divided by 4 KB.
 For example, to calculate the number of read operations for an item of 10 KB, you would round up to the next multiple of 4 KB (12 KB) and then divide by 4 KB, for 3 read operations.

 The following table explains how to calculate the provisioned throughput capacity that you need.

 Number of item reads per second × 4 KB item size

 (If you use eventually consistent reads, you'll get twice as many reads per second.)

 |Writes||Number of item writes per second × 1 KB item size|